Tailored untruths: How personalisation challenges LLM safeguards

 \subsection{Models}

-The AI-TRAITS dataset contains the outputs of eight instruction-tuned LLMs (see \autoref{tab:models}), selected to cover a diverse range of widely adopted model families.
-Open-weight models are of broadly similar sizes (7 to 12 billion parameters) to enable a fair comparison.
-All models are instruction-tuned and, while multilingual capabilities are not always publicly advertised, we verified empirically that all models consistently produce coherent outputs in all four target languages.
+The AI-TRAITS dataset contains the outputs of eight instruction-tuned LLMs (see \autoref{tab:models}).
+Models were selected based on two criteria: coverage of both proprietary and open-weight model families, and comparable parameter scales for open-weight models (7–12 billion parameters) to enable fair cross-model comparison.
+All models are instruction-tuned and, while multilingual capabilities are not always publicly advertised, we verified empirically that all models consistently produce coherent outputs in all target languages.
+Because all three proprietary models are substantially larger than the open-weight models -- estimated at hundreds of billions of parameters compared with 7–12 billion -- our design cannot disentangle the effects of parameter scale from those of access type.
+Therefore, differences observed between these groups should be interpreted as reflecting a combination of model scale and access characteristics, rather than as evidence of proprietary versus open-weight differences alone.
 Further details such as API costs and decoding parameters can be found in the Appendix~\ref{sec:text_generation_apx}.